devnull-tools/yummi/README.md

 User patterns must be in `~/.yummi/patterns` directory with the name `$PATTERN_NAME.yaml`.
 User patterns can override builtin patterns.

-Patterns also has levels according to the order in the mapping file.
-The example above generates the following levels:

-- TRACE : 0
-- DEBUG : 1
-- INFO  : 2
-- WARN  : 3
-- ERROR : 4
-- FATAL : 5

-To limit the levels in console, use the parameter `--level`.
-If you set it to 3, for example, only messages with the patterns `TRACE`, `DEBUG`, `INFO` and `WARN` will be displayed.
-This is usefull for filtering log files using `cat` or `tail`.

 ## Contributing

 1. Fork it